BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 It is not a blog, or a billboard for promotions, or a virtual store.
 Apparently it is a corporate identity page, in which they tell what their company is about, and leave some contact methods.
 Therefore, we could say that the objectives of this website are:

 1. That the company exists on the internet and, search engines
-2. Communicate corporation's identity
+2. Communicate their corporative identity
 3. Facilitate contact methods to potential clients
-4. Capture customers and increase your sales
+4. Capture customers and increase their sales

 Now, what does a user who visits this website look for?
 Among many other thing, it could be: